 Eligibility and Selection

-The Office of Overseas Study uses the following criteria and procedures in the screening and selection of program participants.
+The Office of Overseas Study uses the following criteria and procedures in the screening and selection of program participants on IU programs.

 - Class Standing